YashIndane/AR-Sudoku-Solver/README.md

 Sample training images - ![](Dataset/digit-6/12.png) ![](Dataset/digit-1/11.png) ![](Dataset/digit-2/8.png)

 Total 1600 images of numbers from 0-9 are then fed to the dataset generator program which generates the required `.csv` file.
 The generated file with 530 coloumns is then used by model builder , which makes a random forest classifier.
+Accurracy acheived on test data is around 98%.

 ### What is Random Forest Classification?

 ![](Ideas/a.png) ![](Ideas/forest2.png)

 A Random Forest Classifier is a set of decision trees which randomly select subset of training set.
 The final decision comes from the aggregation of votes from all the trees.
+It has been implemented with the scikit-learn library.

 ### Note-
 (optional) For shuffling up the csv file we can do this after reading the file-

 `data = data.sample(frac = 1).reset_index(drop = True)`

+## Grabbing the digits from the grid

+Countours are been used to detect polygons present in the live video.
+They later are been filtered out on the basis of countour-area and no. of sides.